pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   - For `queue` storage type, this field is optional.
 You can specify a SQLite database or JSON file path here to back up the queue data.
   - For `file` storage type, the path points to the directory containing the dataset files.
   - For `sql` storage type, the path points to the SQLite database file.
 - `wrap_in_ray`: Whether to wrap the experience buffer in a Ray actor.
 Only take effect when `storage_type` is `sql` or `file`.
 The `queue` storage always uses a Ray actor.

-- `ray_namespace`: The Ray namespace of the experience buffer.
-If you want to connect to an existing experience buffer launched by another experiment, set this value to the `ray_namespace` of the target experiment and provide the corresponding buffer’s `name`.
-Otherwise, this field can be omitted.

 ### Trainer Input